 A powerful nootropic that promotes wakefulness, adrafinil is one of the most popular drugs on the market for those looking to get an edge and maximize the amount of time that they are awake and productive each day.

-Compared to other stimulants, adrafinil is a much safer option that presents far fewer side effects.
+Compared to other stimulants, adrafinil is a much safer option that presents far fewer side effects at common dosage.
 Even so, it’s critical that you understand this powerful drug fully before you begin adding it to your regimen.
 While it’s regarded as safer than many alternatives, there are still some caveats to be aware of.
 Today, we’re going to take a closer look at everything you need to know about adrafinil and adrafinil dosage.

 Shortly after that, the scientists began testing modafinil, which proved even more effective than adrafinil at a lower dosage.
 Realizing that these new compounds could prove to be an effective treatment for degenerative neurological diseases like Alzheimer’s or Dementia, further research was conducted, and both adrafinil and modafinil made it to market.